Bylaws of the Friends of Claytor Lake, Inc.

 Section 3: Terms of Office

 The term of office for each officer shall be two years beginning on the first day of August, following the July meeting, and ending on the last day of July in the second year of office or until a duly appointed successor assumes office.
+Officers may serve successive terms, and are exempt from Board member term limits.

 Section 4: Resignation, Removal, and Vacancies